Skip to content

 Error: "Invalid model provider"

-• Use valid provider: openai, azure_openai, or anthropic
+• Use valid provider: openai, azure_openai, anthropic, or ollama

 Error: "Tool name must be unique"